S. Intellectual Property in the Digital Age (Secondary Liability and the Internet)

 This seminar explores the changing nature of intellectual property liability, and specifically secondary liability, on the Internet and in the broader digital world.
-We begin by tracing the roots of secondary intellectual property liability and the Sony Betamax decision, then move into the Internet era, covering issues including peer-to-peer file sharing, public performance of music and video over the Internet and mobile phones, MP3 devices, on-line speech liability, Internet auctions, Internet radio, "locker" and "cloud" services, Google Book Search, YouTube, MySpace, and cross-border application and impact of the intellectual property laws.
+We begin by tracing the roots of secondary intellectual property liability from the 1960s through the 1980s, moving quickly into the Internet era, covering issues including file sharing, public performance of music and video over the Internet and mobile devices, MP3 players, on-line speech liability, Internet auctions, Internet radio, "locker" and "cloud" services, Google Book Search, YouTube, MySpace, and cross-border application and impact of the intellectual property laws.
 Along the way, we also study the various legislative modifications to the intellectual property laws in response to the Internet, notably the Digital Millennium Copyright Act and the Communications Decency Act.

 Students' grades will be based upon class participation (which includes a short in-class presentation on a topic of the student's selection) and a final paper.